About the project – STEER

-STEER is a six-month, semi-structured programme which pairs young people (aged 10-17 years old) with a youth worker for six months, following referral from Greater Manchester Police due to having peers or family member(s) involved in serious violence, organised crime or gangs.
+STEER is a six-month, semi-structured programme which pairs young people (aged 10-17 years old), who are at risk of serious youth violence and child criminal exploitation, with a youth worker for six months following referral from Greater Manchester Police.

 Through two hours of weekly 1-2-1 sessions and casework, STEER mentors deliver activities from a toolkit including mandatory units such as anger management, safety planning and relationship mapping, and optional units including drugs misuse and family relationships.
 In addition to this, parents/carers of all young people are given 14 hours of family support sessions with a Family Support Worker across the 6-months to facilitate greater family cohesion.